 In order to break down the existing pods that the firm’s trial attorneys had grown accustomed to, one of Stephen’s first orders of business as the new litigation chair was to move his office to a different floor in Bracewell’s Houston headquarters.

 “There was some symbolism with the move, but the greater point was I felt it was a necessary way to demonstrate that we needed to mix up our various constituents.”

 Soon after, the floor plan of the entire litigation group was reshuffled.
 No longer were attorneys clustered around a single rainmaker, forming litigation subgroups within a larger department.
-What emerged was, as litigation partner Sean Gorman described it, a flat hierarchy, one in which there are recognizable leaders within the group, but these leaders are considered to be the first among equals.
+What emerged was a flat hierarchy, one in which there are recognizable leaders within the group, but these leaders are considered to be the first among equals.